ricksonsimioni/recommenderSystem-RASTA/README.md

 # recommenderSystem-RASTA

-This project is a web-based recommender system prototype developed as part of the Realtà Aumentata e Story-Telling Automatizzato per la valorizzazione di Beni Culturali ed Itinerari (RASTA) project.
+This project is a web-based recommender system prototype developed as part of the project Realtà Aumentata e Story-Telling Automatizzato per la valorizzazione di Beni Culturali ed Itinerari (RASTA).
 It provides personalised itinerary suggestions based on user preferences such as fitness level, available duration, and optional criteria like crowd levels and weather conditions.

 ## Getting Started with Create React App